-Mid-May 2024 TRFS Update
+Mid-December 2024 TRFS Update

 RANCH NEWS ARTICLES!

 You can see the latest ranch news articles under “Resources” then go down to the “Ranch Articles” tab.
-The latest article discusses an estimated $123 million in agricultural losses reported in the Panhandle after wildfires are the costliest on record.
+The latest article emphasizes practical safety and regulatory tips for hunters this season.
 Read more.
 These articles are also featured in our bi-weekly email newsletter.

 STAY INFORMED WITH OUR PROPERTY UPDATES!

 Don't miss the latest property listings, articles, and more.
 Subscribe to our "Stay Connected" newsletter for fresh news and valuable articles.
 Join by visiting the "Stay Connected" section at the bottom of the page.
-Confirm your email after signing up to stay in the loop!
+Please confirm your email after signing up to stay in the loop!

 We genuinely value your participation in the TRFS community.
 We eagerly look forward to sharing upcoming property updates and opportunities with you!